CODES-group/opyrability/docs/_build/html/_sources/algorithms.rst

 #.
 Imposing constraints to the inverse mapping operation.

-Lastly, the NLP-based approach can be extended to encompass the search for intensified and/or modular designs, as proposed in the literature (carrasco's citation).
+Lastly, the NLP-based approach can be extended to encompass the search for intensified and/or modular designs, as proposed in the literature :cite:`carrasco2017`.